I currently have 12 employees. I have had to hire a total of 18 employees in this current business and many many more in past ventures and jobs.

 Indeed.com Is Magic

 Trick number one, use indeed.com.
-This site is gaining in popularity and is overtaking the monster.coms' that have owned the space for decades.
+Over the last 5 years Indeed has grown very fast and has overtaken the monster.coms' that previously dominated the space for decades.

-Indeed also has a mobile app that makes it easy for employers to peruse job applicants.
+Be sure to download the Indeed mobile app that makes it easy for employers to peruse job applicants.

 Lastly indeed will optionally auto-notify rejected applicants that they didn't get the job.
 Awesome!